AdaCore/gnatstudio/docs/users_guide/extending.rst

   plugin and more detailed documentation on its usage.

-If you have modified the list of plugins that should be loaded at startup, you will need to restart GPS, since it cannot unload a module due to such an action having too many possible effects on GPS: then, a dialog is displayed asking you whether you would like to exit GPS when closing the preferences editor dialog.
+If you have modified the list of plugins that should be loaded at startup, you will need to restart GNAT Studio, since it cannot unload a module due to such an action having too many possible effects on GNAT Studio: then, a dialog is displayed asking you whether you would like to exit GNAT Studio when closing the preferences editor dialog.

 All the changes explicitly set by the user in the list of plugins to load at startup are saved in :file:`$HOME/.gnatstudio/startup.xml`.